avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-19-7-talk-to-alexa.md

 {:.steps}
 ### Interact with Your Prototype

 Say "Alexa" into the microphone on your Raspberry Pi to trigger the **Wake Word Engine**.
-Since you are using a single microphone in a noisy environment, you may want to speak closely into your microphone to ensure your voice is heard clearly.
+Since you are using a single microphone in a noisy environment, you may want to speak closely into your microphone (within a few inches) to ensure your voice is heard clearly.
 You should see a blue light on the bottom of your screen, indicating the wake word was recognized.
 Then say "tell me a joke."
-If Alexa responds, congratulations!
+If Alexa responds (with both audio and visuals), congratulations!
 You have a working prototype.

 If you cannot hear Alexa's response, ensure your speaker/earbuds are turned on and plugged in to your Raspberry Pi's 3.5mm audio jack.
 Check that your audio output on your Pi is set to **Analog** by right-clicking on the speaker icon in the top right corner of the screen.